ikluft/ikluft-tools/profile-dir/README.md

 $HOME will be abbreviated with a tilde "~" here.
 They're largely compatible, except when double-quoted.

 ## Installation instructions
 First, get a copy of the profile-dir directory tree from my ikluft-tools repository.
 You can use the git-clone or tarball methods to get a copy of the repository.
 You should place these files either under your home directory or at least on the same mount-point as your home directory.
-This is to avoid a situation where your .bashrc or .profile are not mounted when you log in.
+This is to avoid a situation where your .bashrc or .profile may not be mounted when you log in, causing the login scripts to fail.

-Next, save your ~/.bashrc, ~/.profile, ~/.bash_profile and/or ~/.bash_login, whichever ones exist in your home directory.
+Next, save and set aside your ~/.bashrc, ~/.profile, ~/.bash_profile and/or ~/.bash_login, whichever ones exist in your home directory.
 In case of a problem, you should be ready to copy them back and start over.
 You'll also use these to copy snippets of code from your .bashrc and .profile (or ~/.bash_profile or ~/.bash_login, whichever profile script you originally had) to the dot-file subdirectories.

 Then make symbolic links pointing your home directory scripts into the git sources.
 I'll abbreviate the source directory as _srcdir_.
 If you used the git clone method, you can update it from the git repository directly after changes occur.

 * create a symlink: ~/.bashrc → _srcdir_/dot-bashrc
 * create a symlink: ~/.profile → _srcdir_/dot-profile
 * create directories: ~/.config/sh ~/.config/sh/bashrc.d ~/.config/sh/profile.d
+* create symlink: ~/.config/sh/pathmunge.pl → _srcdir_/config-sh/pathmunge.pl
 * create symlinks: ~/.config/sh/bashrc.d/* → _srcdir_/config-sh/bashrc.d/*
 * create symlinks: ~/.config/sh/profile.d/* → _srcdir_/config-sh/profile.d/*